jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 }'
 ```

-It will send the query `"Who is Kay Vess"`, searching just `https://starwars.fandom.com/`, and requesting a summarized answer in the response.
+It will send the query `"Who is Kay Vess"`, searching just Wookiepedia at `https://starwars.fandom.com/`, and requesting a summarized answer in the response.
 The response will be like this:

 ```json
 {